Skip to On this page All posts

 Finished the migration script for the legacy database.
 Ran it against staging successfully.
 One edge case remaining: null timestamps need handling.
 PR will be up by end of day.

 One concern people have about switching to voice input is that different contexts need different kinds of text.
 A Slack message should sound casual.
-A client email needs a professional tone.
+A client email needs a more structured tone.

 This matters for RSI because it reduces the need to go back to the keyboard and fix tone or formatting.
 When voice output is already close to what you need, you’re not adding correction keystrokes on top.